scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

-``failure_case`` index is the particular data value that failed the ``Check.in_range`` validation rule, the ``index`` column contains a list of index locations in the invalidated dataframe of the offending data values, and and the ``count`` column summarizes the number of failure cases of that particular data value.
+``failure_case`` index is the particular data value that failed the ``Check.in_range`` validation rule, the ``index`` column contains a list of index locations in the invalidated dataframe of the offending data values, and the ``count`` column summarizes the number of failure cases of that particular data value.

 For finer-grained debugging, the analyst can catch the exception using the ``try...except`` pattern to access the data and failure cases as attributes in